 Duty to Report

-Any report made under a registrant’s duty to report is treated as a complaint.
-Failure to meet the duty to report is a breach of the PGA and the Code of Ethics and may be grounds for disciplinary action.
+Failure to meet the duty to report is a breach of the Professional Governance Act and the Code of Ethics and may be grounds for disciplinary action.

-For details on how to follow the duty to report obligation under the Code of Ethics, please review section 4.9 of the Guide to the Code of Ethics.
+For more information on the ethical and statutory duty to report, see section 4.9.3 of the Guide to the Code of Ethics.